tubaman48/CI-MS1-local-wind-groups/README.md

 >
 > ###### Typography
 >
-> - "Varela Round" font (with fall-back font of Verdana) for main headings.
-This font was specifically chosen for its rounded edges, which relate to natural curves in nature.
+> - "Lato" font (with fall-back font of Verdana) for main headings.
+This font was specifically chosen for the header page title and subtitle.
-> - "Cabin" font (with fall-back font of Sans-Serif) for body content.
+> - "Oswald" font (with fall-back font of Sans-Serif) for body content.
 >
 > ###### Images
 >